 The second most important part of a monitor is the panel type.
 There are mainly three types of panels available in the market right now.
 I will cut to the chase here and mention them below with their characteristics.

 - TN Panel – The most common type, “Twisted Nematic” a TN panel is supposedly faster in terms of response and refresh times but bad in terms of viewing angles and image quality at the same time.
-Gamers can benefit from it while content creators and general consumer should steer away from this panel type.
+Gamers can benefit from it while content creators and the general consumer should steer away from this panel type.

-- IPS Panel – The perfect type (in my opinion), “In Plane Switching” display, an IPS display is usually slower in terms of response and refresh times, but can produce excellent image quality, great color accuracy and perfect viewing angles all at the same time.
+- IPS Panel – The perfect type (in my opinion), “In Plane Switching” display, an IPS display is usually slower in terms of response and refresh times, but can produce excellent image quality, great color accuracy, and perfect viewing angles all at the same time.
 Technically this is the best for everything but not that best in games when compared to TN’s response times.

 - VA Panel – A mix of TN and IPS, “Vertical Alignment” display, a VA panel is a type of LCD technically closer to TN but having great contrast and image depth.
 One drawback of the VA panel is the slow response time.
-I think VA panels are great for novice buyers because you can never go wrong with a balanced panels if you don’t know the details.
+I think VA panels are great for novice buyers because you can never go wrong with a balanced panel if you don’t know the details.

-The third most important factor of a display when it comes to gaming is the refresh rate (calculated in hertz ‘Hz’).
+The third most important factor of a display when it comes to gaming is the refresh rate (calculated in Hertz ‘Hz’).
 The refresh rate is basically the time a monitor refreshes its image, the faster the refresh rate the faster the image will refresh, supposedly giving you an edge in games that require faster reactions like Counter-Strike Global Offensive and several other shooter games.
 Basically gamers who play competitive games should go for a higher refresh monitor, technically a 144Hz, 165Hz or 240Hz monitor.
 But know that with higher refresh rates and response times comes the bad viewing angles because most fast monitors are built with TN panels rather than IPS.

 In 2019, different aspect ratios have been introduced by manufacturers, it all started when ultrawide monitors became more common.
 The most common aspect ratio is 16:9 (Normal Monitors) while the second most common is 21:9 (Ultrawide Monitors).
 This is purely based on personal opinion.
-But if you’re a gamer and your sole purpose is to only game then 16:9 is the way to go as most of the games support 16:9 while some games are not supported by the 21:9 ratio.
+But if you’re a gamer and your sole purpose is to the only game then 16:9 is the way to go as most of the games support 16:9 while some games are not supported by the 21:9 ratio.
 If you’re curious and want to explore the best 21:9 ratio monitors, fret not as we’ve got you covered with this topic here.

 - 16:9 – For competitive gamers, esports players.